sr99622/wabash/README.md

 scripts/linux/vm_create
 ```

 This will bring up the virtual machine in a window, from where the operating system can be installed.
 At the conclusion of the operating system installation, the virtual machine should be rebooted.
-Upon completion of the reboot, the virtual machine can mount a shared directory so that files may be passed between the host and the virtual machine.
-The following script run from inside the virtual machine will do this.

 &nbsp;
 ### Other Optional Commands For Controlling the Virtual Machine